DenktMit-eG/rustcloak-operator/docs/src/crds/keycloakrolemapping.md

 |:--------------|:------------|
 |self == oldSelf|Value is immutable|

 The kubernetes resource name of a KeycloakRole object.
-Mutual exclusive with roleName
+Mutual exclusive with keycloakRole

 ---